mattt/Companion/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is available under the MIT license.
+See the LICENSE file for more info.

+## Legal

 The app icon is a playful nod to [Finder](https://en.wikipedia.org/wiki/Finder_%28software%29) and [Henohenomoheji](https://en.wikipedia.org/wiki/Henohenomoheji) (へのへのもへじ),